Diagnosis

 Surgery or other procedures

-Surgery is typically recommended if Ebstein anomaly causes severe tricuspid regurgitation and there is heart failure or increasing difficulty with exercise.
+Surgery is typically done if Ebstein anomaly causes severe tricuspid regurgitation and there is heart failure or increasing difficulty with exercise.

-Surgery also may be recommended if other symptoms, such as some irregular heartbeats, are severe or affecting quality of life.
+Surgery also may be recommended if other symptoms, such as some irregular heartbeats, are very bad or affecting quality of life.

 If surgery is needed, it's important to choose a surgeon who's familiar with Ebstein anomaly.
-The surgeon should have training and experience performing procedures to correct the problem.
+The surgeon should have training and experience doing procedures to fix the condition.

-Surgery to treat Ebstein anomaly and related heart problems may include:
+Surgery to treat Ebstein anomaly and related heart conditions may include:

 • Tricuspid valve repair.
 This open-heart surgery fixes a damaged tricuspid valve.
 The surgeon may patch holes or tears in the valve flaps or remove extra tissue around the valve opening.
 Other repairs also may be done.